DeFacts-Protocol/blindproof-subnet/PROPOSAL.md

 For private use of a model, the buyer is anyone whose question is the secret.
 Individuals asking medical, legal, or financial questions they would never type into a watched service.
 Professionals bound by privilege and confidentiality — attorneys, physicians, auditors — for whom sending client or patient matter to a readable inference service is an ethics violation, not a preference.
 Firms whose prompts are themselves trade secrets: code, strategy, research direction.
 This is the volume market, and it needs no sales motion beyond existing demand for AI — it is the same demand, minus the watcher.

-For transacting on secrets, the first buyers are financial institutions with computations that disclosure currently forbids or degrades: M&A and investment analysis over material non-public information; blind eligibility and KYB checks where an applicant proves qualification without opening its books and a screener's criteria never leave the building — upgraded from self-report to source-attested by zkTLS-bound input fields; reinsurance submission triage, where a cedent tests a program against a published appetite before exposing anything.
+For transacting on secrets, the first buyers are financial institutions with computations that disclosure currently forbids or degrades: M&A and investment analysis over material non-public information; blind eligibility and know-your-business (KYB) checks where an applicant proves qualification without opening its books and a screener's criteria never leave the building — upgraded from self-report to source-attested by zkTLS-bound input fields; reinsurance submission triage, where a cedent tests a program against a published appetite before exposing anything.

 This is the premium market and the beachhead: these are concrete, well-understood workflows in insurance, reinsurance, banking, and corporate finance, and the blind eligibility and submission-triage shapes map directly onto existing underwriting and deal processes, with no workflow invention required.